Good Hotel Guide Review

 In a pretty village between Lake Windermere and Hawkshead, this unpretentious 18th-century inn stands atop a hill, the views over lakeland countryside stretching out before it.
 Past the gabled entrance, a wide, double-sided wood-burning stove takes pride of place in the dog-friendly bar and dining room.
 Local ales and modern pub fare (wild mushrooms, fried hen’s egg, charred beetroot sourdough, say, or steak and Flakebridge cheese pie) are served here; in former stables, sofas, games and a log-burning stove create a cosy retreat.
 Most of the contemporary bedrooms are in an annexe attached to the main building; family rooms have a screened-off area for children.
 Hiking and cycling trails abound.

 14. Some on ground floor.

-bar, lobby, dining room, lounge/games room, free Wi-Fi, in-room TV (Freeview), terrace, small garden.
+lobby lounge, bar, dining room, games room, in-room TV (Freeview), terrace, small garden.

 all ages welcomed.

 ‘very welcome’ in bedrooms, public rooms.

 per room B&B single from £77, double £110–£165.
 2-night min. stay over Easter, Christmas and New Year.